-In a report published on 20 October, the Secondary Legislation Scrutiny Committee noted "high levels of opposition to the proposed power of intervention".
+In a report published on 20 October 2016, the Secondary Legislation Scrutiny Committee noted "high levels of opposition to the proposed power of intervention" in consultation responses.

 A petition called for a debate on the regulations and for the Government to be made accountable for the powers of intervention.
 In its response, the Government said LGPS investment decisions would remain matters for local authorities and that it expected the power of intervention to be used “exceptionally when there was clear evidence that a pension fund authority was not acting reasonably and lawfully.”
 The petition having received over 100,000 signatures, the regulations were debated on 24 October 2016 (HC Deb 24 October 2016 c1-22WH).
 Following an Early Day Motion 586, in the name of the Leader of the Opposition praying against them, the regulations were debated in Delegated Legislation Committee on 22 November 2016.
 The committee voted by 9 votes to 4 that the regulations had been considered (DLC Deb 22 November 2016 c4-10).